ADD CONDITION

 Warnings and Precautions

-• A cough that persists for more than one week, recurs, or is accompanied by fever, rash, or a persistent headache, as these symptoms may suggest a serious health issue.
+Healthcare professionals should advise patients to discontinue use and consult a physician if the following occur: a cough that persists for more than one week, recurs, or is accompanied by fever, rash, or a persistent headache, as these may signal a serious health issue; a sore mouth that does not show improvement within seven days; or if irritation, pain, or redness persists or worsens.

 Side Effects